NickOrberg/keras/README.md

 ------------------

-## Switching from TensorFlow to Theano
+## Switching from Theano to TensorFlow

-By default, Keras will use TensorFlow as its tensor manipulation library.
+For better performance, Intel Keras will use Theano as its tensor manipulation library by default.
 [Follow these instructions](http://keras.io/backend/) to configure the Keras backend.

 ------------------